 Your Vision is generally written in the future tense, since it describes where you want to be someday, or what you want to become.

-s you can.
-While this should be established by the leader/owner, it should be clearly articulated everyone.
+In the space below, do your best to articulate your Vision for the organization, being as specific as you can.
+While this should be established by the leader/owner, it should be clearly articulated to everyone.